Apple Cider Vinegar Salad Dressing requires just 5 ingredients, and can be made in minutes. Delicious on all types of

 What should I serve with this Apple Cider Vinegar Salad Dressing?

 This dressing goes with all sorts of salads.
 Try it with a fall salad with apples or pears, walnuts, and blue cheese.
 Use it with this Hearts of Palm Salad with Avocado or this Arugula Salad with Apples and Quinoa.
 Or an arugula salad with roasted butternut squash.
 It’s also delicious when tossed with cooked quinoa, farro, or barley along with roasted vegetables.
 Apple Cider Vinegar Salad Dressing also makes a great marinade for fish and chicken.
 Grill them along with bell peppers, and drizzle remaining vinaigrette on top to serve.
 This dressing is gluten-free, dairy-free, and vegetarian, so it's a great recipe for almost any diet.

-If you're looking for other great salad dressing recipes, don't miss my Meyer Lemon Dijon Vinaigrette or my Healthy Honey Mustard Dressing.
+If you're looking for other great salad dressing recipes, don't miss my Meyer Lemon Dijon Vinaigrette, my Healthy Honey Mustard Dressing, or my Healthy Ranch Dressing.
 If you love all things salad, you may want to check out my Fig Salad with Blue Cheese, Salade de Tomates, Green Bean Salad with Baked Goat Cheese, or my Spinach Beet Salad.

 - 1 T. chopped shallots